Jump directly to the content

 Rating: 4.5/5

-The handset is simple to use: press the on/off button to operate, and all of the LEDs then light up while the unit checks all is functioning as it should.
-The highest heat setting – 6 – is then automatically selected and you can adjust from there.
+The handset is simple to use, just press the on/off button to operate, and then all of the LEDs light up while the unit checks it is functioning as it should.

 If you’re going to have the throw on all evening, settings one to three are recommended, which keep you warm but not too hot.
 You can even keep it switched on all night if temperatures drop to arctic levels.